TJTheDev/Software-Security-Testing-D385/Pre-Assessment/15InputValidation.md

 D. Invalid number check

+---

-A. Type and range check (CORRECT)
+- **A. Type and range check (CORRECT)**

-This code snippet performs a type check by converting the input to an integer (int(input(...))), ensuring it's a valid integer.
+- This code snippet performs a type check by converting the input to an integer (int(input(...))), ensuring it's a valid integer.
 Additionally, it performs a range check by verifying that the picked number is within the specified range of 1 to 10.
 The code also handles invalid inputs by catching exceptions.

-The primary focus of the validation in this code is on checking both the type (integer) and the range (1 to 10) of the input.
+- The primary focus of the validation in this code is on checking both the type (integer) and the range (1 to 10) of the input.
 Therefore, the correct answer is A.